Thomas Valintine

-Thomas Harcourt Ambrose Valintine CBE (1 August 1865 – 30 August 1945) was a notable New Zealand doctor and public health administrator, who spent the first three decades of the 20th century dedicated to public health.
+Thomas Harcourt Ambrose Valintine CBE (1 August 1865 – 30 August 1945) was a New Zealand medical doctor and public health administrator, who spent the first three decades of the 20th century dedicated to public health.
 He was responsible for major tuberculosis treatment initiatives in New Zealand, the introduction of district nursing and a pioneering health education campaign.

 Early life

 Valintine was born in Westhampnett, Sussex, England, in 1865, and was educated at Marlborough College, Wiltshire.
 He graduated with medical and surgical qualifications and a Royal College of Physicians Diploma in Public Health at St Bartholomew's Hospital in London.
 He later qualified as a Licentiate of the Society of Apothecarie (LSA).
 Apothecaries provided most medical services to lower- and middle-class people outside London.

 Career

 Valintine commenced his career working in the West Sussex Hospital and a Portsmouth asylum before emigrating to New Zealand in 1891.
 He took on a rural practice in Inglewood riding on horseback to remote areas as far afield as Whangamōmona.
 One of his legs was amputated below the knee after a horse riding accident in 1894 but he continued in his general practice role.
 He traded the rigours of horseback-riding backblocks medicine for the less physically demanding role of public health official after his presentation on artificial limbs at the 1901 annual meeting of the New Zealand branch of the British Medical Association.
 He was appointed by James Mason, the Chief Health Officer, as New Zealand’s first district health officer and quickly rose to the position of Assistant Chief Health Officer by 1902.

 He took an interest in the treatment of tuberculosis (TB), campaigning for a sanatorium in Ōtaki in 1904 and for hospital TB annexes in other towns and districts.
 He is credited with opening the first tuberculosis annex at the New Plymouth Hospital in 1905.

 When Mason was ill with diphtheria in 1905 Valintine temporarily took over the role of Chief Health Officer.
 In 1907 he became Inspector of Hospitals and Charitable Institutions, a role separate from the Chief Health Officer.
 In this role Valintine advocated for a hospital system that served urban and rural areas and included a district nursing service.
 He also proposed, while Mason had been absent, that the two departments of hospitals and public health be amalgamated, a move which caused conflict between the two men.
 In 1909 Valintine replaced Mason as Chief Health Officer and remained as Inspector of Hospitals; the two roles were later rolled into the position of Director General of Health.